OISF/suricata/doc/userguide/upgrade.rst

 - It is possible to see an increase of alerts, for the same rule-sets, if you use many stream/payload rules, due to Suricata triggering TCP stream reassembly earlier.
+- Datasets of the type String had a bug fixed which now takes into account the length of the string as well when checking for memcaps.
+This may lead to memcaps being hit for older setups that didn't take that into account.
+  For more details, check https://redmine.openinfosecfoundation.org/issues/3910

 Upgrading 6.0 to 7.0
 --------------------